SeanYeatts/SolidWrap/info/API Reference.rst

 ``Filepath`` ( class )
 ----------------------
 This class is a simple container that breaks up a complete filepath into its constituent components.
-It simplifies filepath interactions by allowing methods to pass a ``Filepath`` object instead of long, verbose strings.
+It simplifies filepath interactions by allowing methods to pass a ``Filepath`` object instead of long, verbose string.
 See the `GitHub repository <https://github.com/SeanYeatts/QuickPathStr>`_ for complete details.